Chandril Bhattacharya: Music

-Bhattacharya is one of the main lyricists of the Bengali band Chandrabindoo and also occasionally sings for them.
-His idiomatic lyrics are laced with satire and critiques of modern society.
-Chandril, together with Anindya Chatterjee won the 2010 National Film Award for Best Lyrics for the song "Pherari Mon" in the film Antaheen (2009).
+Bhattacharya is one of the main lyricists of the Bengali band Chandrabindoo and occasionally sings for them.
+His idiomatic lyrics are known for satire and critiques of modern society.
+Chandril, together with Anindya Chatterjee, won the 2010 National Film Award for Best Lyrics for the song "Pherari Mon" in the film Antaheen (2009).

 Education

 He completed his schooling at Ramakrishna Mission Vidyalaya, Narendrapur.
-He credited his alma mater for the nourishment of his cultural side.
+He credited his alma mater for fostering his appreciation of local culture.

 He earned an undergraduate degree in economics as a student at Bidhannagar College and subsequently pursued an MSc degree in economics from the University of Calcutta.

-He studied at Satyajit Ray Film and Television Institute (1st Batch) (1996-2000) and earned a Diploma in Film Direction and Screenwriting.
+He studied at Satyajit Ray Film and Television Institute (1st Batch) from 1996 to 2000 and earned a diploma in film direction and screenwriting.

 He married Sanchari Mukherjee in 2006.

 Writing

-Chandril Bhattacharya formerly wrote the monthly column "Uttam Madhyam" for Anandabazar Patrika, contributing to occasional op-eds and Cover stories for Sunday Supplement in the same newspaper.
-His Uttam Madhyam pieces were collected as a book.
+Bhattacharya formerly wrote the monthly column "Uttam Madhyam" for Anandabazar Patrika, contributing to occasional op-eds and cover stories for "Sunday Supplement" in the same newspaper.
+His "Uttam Madhyam" pieces were collected as a book.
 Later, he began to air his views in the weekly Robbar Pratidin, in a column entitled "Du Chhokka Pnaach" ("two sixes and a five" – the highest score you can get in a single turn in the popular board game Ludo).
-In January 2011 his "Du Chhokka Pnaach" became bi-weekly.
+In January 2011, his "Du Chhokka Pnaach" became bi-weekly.
 His satirical viewpoints addressed cultural phenomena, national and international current affairs, human psychology and social norms.
-He coins peculiar idioms, playful jargon, Spoonerisms and reconstructs colloquial Bengali phrases and expressions to formulate absurdist, humorous puns in most of his articles.
+He coined idioms, playful jargon, spoonerisms and reconstructed colloquial Bengali phrases and expressions to create absurdist, humorous puns in most of his articles.